lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 ---
 layout: post
-title: A post with bells and whistles
+title: A post with demos of several features
 date:	2021-02-01
-description: Example post featuring interactive charts, expandable & collapsible content, and more
+description: Example post with demos of interactive charts, expandable & collapsible content, and all the other features found in Papicu.
 ogimg: opengraphimage.jpeg
 katex: True
 chartjs: True